shanface33/AutoSplice_Dataset/README.md

 Three JPEG compression versions along with their manipulation masks are included,
 - JPEG-100, lossless compression with a JPEG quality factor of 100;
 - JPEG-90, gently lossy compression with a JPEG quality factor of 90;
-- JPEG-75, lossy compression with a JPEG factor of 75 (the same as the authentic images derived from Visual News dataset), used for fine-tuning tasks.
+- JPEG-75, lossy compression with a JPEG factor of 75 (the same as the authentic images derived from Visual News dataset[^1]), used for fine-tuning tasks.

 ![fig1_compressed-1](Figure/Fig2.png)

+[^1]: Liu, Fuxiao, et al. "Visual news: Benchmark and challenges in news image captioning."
+Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (2021).
 ## Dataset Download
 If you would like to access the *AutoSplice* dataset, please fill out this [google form](https://docs.google.com/forms/d/1bHbWZ-DsG1-VKaMs4Puy0996yj485x7HK13fgbNRerE/edit).
 The download link will be sent to you once the form is accepted (in 72 hours).
 If you have any questions, please send email to [autosplice.dataset@gmail.com].

 ## License and Citation
 The AutoSplice dataset is released only for academic research.
 Researchers from educational institute are allowed to use this database freely for noncommercial purpose.

-If you use this dataset, please cite the following paper:
+If you use this dataset, please cite the following papers:
 ```
 @inproceedings{jia2023autosplice,
   title={AutoSplice: A Text-prompt Manipulated Image Dataset for Media Forensics},